LoAdrian/notebook/src/rust/safety/lifetimes.md

 # Elision-Rules
 1. Each reference-parameter is assigned an individual lifetime
-2. There is exactly one life-time parameter of the inputs that is assigned to all output
+2. If there is exectly one input parameter, its lifetime is assigned to all output
 3. If any input-reference is `&self` or `&mut self` then the lifetime of said reference is assigned to the output

 ## Examples